-Non-examined assessments (NEA coursework) form part of the course and these can be conducted at any point during the two years, but are submitted in the final year.
+Non-Examined Assessments (NEA coursework) form part of the course.
+Work is completed over the two years and submitted in the final year.

 There are three main assessment areas; Component 1 is performance based (worth 30% of the total grade), Component 2 is composition based (worth 30%) and Component 3 is a written examination (worth 40%).